 Taxonomic: Deiodinases are important for the activation of T4 to T3 across vertebrates.
 Therefore, this KER is plausibly applicable across vertebrates.
 There appear to be differences among vertebrate classes relative to the role of the different deiodinase isoforms in regulating thyroid hormone levels.
-It is generally assumed that deiodinase 1 in liver is the main supplier of T3 to circulation in mammals (Leonard et al., 1986), and the same appears to be true for birds (Freeman et al., 1991), while DIO2 is assumed to regulate intracellular concentrations of T3.
-In contrast to the general assumptions however, Maia et al. (2005) determined that in a normal physiological situation in humans the contribution of DIO2 to plasma T3 levels is twice that of DIO1.
-By contrast, DIO1 function in teleostean and amphibian T3 plasma regulation is less clear (Finnson et al. 1999, Kuiper et al. 2006).
-The presence of DIO1 in the liver of teleosts has been a controversial issue, and both the high level of DIO2 activity and its expression in the liver of teleosts are unique among vertebrates (Orozco and Valverde, 2005).
-These differences make it difficult to exactly evaluate the importance of DIO1 in regulating serum/tissue T3 levels across vertebrates.
+Maia et al. (2005) determined that in a normal physiological situation in humans the contribution of DIO2 to plasma T3 levels is twice that of DIO1.
+A DIO2 knockout (KO) mouse however showed a very mild gross phenotype with only mild growth retardation in males (Schneider et al., 2001).
+It seemed that by blocking the negative feedback system, DIO2 KO resulted in increased levels of T4 and TSH and in normal rather than decreased T3 levels compared to WT.
+Potential differences in the role of the deiodinase isoforms in the negative feedback system and the final consequences for TH levels across vertebrates is currently not entirely clear.
+These differences make it difficult to exactly evaluate the importance of DIO2 in regulating serum/tissue T3 levels across vertebrates.
 Mol et al. (1998) concluded that deiodinases in teleosts were more similar to mammalian deiodinases than had been generally accepted, based on the similarities in susceptibility to inhibition and the agreement of the Km values.